YogeshCB/Cypress-Page-object-model-dummy-project/README.md

 # Cypress-Page-object-model-dummy-project
-A testing framework - To test the UI component of Kubric Artifacts
+A testing framework - To test the UI component

 You can save generated videos and screenshots as CircleCI artifacts

 steps: